Viki-coding/GAA_STORE/README.md

 **1. Captivating Homepage**

-Hero Image I have incorporated a high-quality hero image of a hurley and helmet I am using  taglines like "Your Ultimate Source for Gaelic Games Gear."
-This aligns with my user persona profiles of Liam Murphy (The Dedicated Player) and Emily Ryan (The Aspiring Camogie Player).
+Hero Image I have incorporated is a hero image of a hurley and helmet

-I have a dynamic Call-to-Actions (CTAs): "Shop Now" "Find Your Perfect Hurley" prominently featured on the homepage.
+I have a dynamic Call-to-Actions (CTAs): "Shop for Hurleys" prominently featured on the homepage.

 I am engaging users with the FAQ and the How to Measure pages.

 **2. Clear Navigation and Layout**